- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 DIY: Pocket Hand Warmers for Chilly Days

-The first leaves of autumn have begun to fall, and although it’s not officially fall yet, you may be feeling a bit of crispness in the air in the early morning or after sunset.
-Days will soon grow shorter, and hands will be thrust into pockets to keep them warm during morning commutes—to work, to school, or even just walking the dog .
+Autumn is well underway and the days are getting colder and colder already.
+You’re undoubtedly feeling a fair bit of crispness in the air in the early morning or after sunset, as days will grow shorter, hands will be thrust into pockets or wrapped around hot drinks to keep them warm during morning commutes—to work, to school, or even just walking the dog .
 Soft fabric hand warmers are perfect for such chilly days, and can be tucked into pockets and mittens of all sizes.
 They’re super-easy to make, and you can decorate them in any way you like.

 These warmers are ideal projects for using up bits of scrap fabric, but it’s a good idea to use cloth that’s fairly insulating so it’ll retain heat for a longer period of time.
-Flannel, heavy cotton, polar fleece (or its thinner cousin, micro fleece), felt, and velvet are a few good fabrics to use, while bits of silk, satin, or lace are best used solely as decoration.
-This project is actually ideal for up-cycling flannel PJs, security blankets, or even old sheets.
+Cotton flannel, heavy cotton, cotton fleece, woollen felt, and velvet are a few good fabrics to use, and this project is actually ideal for up-cycling flannel PJs, security blankets, or even old sheets.
+Note that you need to use natural fibres for this project, as putting synthetics in the microwave can melt them.

 You can make them even tinier for wee kidlets, though the smaller sizes are best sewn by hand.
 I’d advise to clip the corners of the fabric for the sake of neatness, and to reduce bulk in those areas during the sewing process.
 You can also create more interesting shapes such as hearts , flowers, or owls , and either embroider or sew details on them before stitching them shut.